 - Adherence to the VAST standard saves a lot of time and money for publishers.

 It is estimated that by 2021, an average person will spend approximately 100 minutes per day watching online videos.
 This rate is only expected to go up with an increasing number of publishers actively grabbing the programmatic video advertising opportunity.
-Adopting VAST openly will maximize video ad performance across all web pages.
+Adopting video ads by using VAST Tags will maximize video ad performance across all web pages.

 If this intrigued you and you’re a publisher starting with video advertising, here are some interesting reads from our blog: